gboisse/gboisse.github.io/content/posts/05-revision/index.md

 </div>

-Pretty soon afterwards, we got joined by Miguel, a.k.a., [BevelledApe](https://www.pouet.net/user.php?who=106515), who was willing to handle the modelling and texturing side of things (and there certainly was lots to do on that front!).
+Pretty soon afterwards, we got joined by Miguel, a.k.a., [BevelledApe](https://www.pouet.net/user.php?who=106515), who was willing to handle the modelling and texturing side of things (and there was lots to do on that front!).

-From this point on, not really much happened for the better part of the year and the next; everyone was working somewhat on advancing bit and pieces but, without proper focus and collaboration, not much was happening.
+From this point on, everyone started working on advancing bits and pieces on the designing, modelling and programming sides of things but, without proper focus and collaboration, not much was happening.

-Towards the end of 2022, we arrived to a point where it seemed like most of the engine features that we'd need were implemented and working.
+Towards the end of 2022, we arrived at a point where it seemed like most of the engine features that we'd need were implemented and working.
-On the visual side however, we still didn't really have much to show for...
+On the visual side however, besides some nice Blender renders, we still didn't really have much to show for...

 <!--It became clear blablabla, so in March 2023 we organised a trip to Bilbao, got a lot done, and got a good working/collaboration rythm.-->